 - Labeled and colored receptacles are assigned to an incubator where they will warm to body temperature until the patient is ready for the procedure.
 We assign only one patient case to a given incubator on any given day, to ensure that eggs, sperm or embryos from two different patients will remain completely isolated from each other.

-Each embryology procedure is performed by two embryologists in a ‘check and balance’ fashion.
+Each critical embryology procedure is performed by two embryologists in a 'check and balance' fashion.
 Though many such procedures do not require two embryologists, this type of system enables strict oversight and eliminates the possibility of error.
-For each procedure, embryologists observe and sign off on each other’s work and confirm physician instructions and labeling and coding of all patient samples.
+For each of these procedures, embryologists observe and sign off on each other's work and confirm physician instructions and labeling and coding of all patient samples.

-Egg retrieval.
 Prior to the egg retrieval procedure and before patients receive any sedating medication, the embryologist will ask the patient to state her full name and date of birth; only the patient is allowed to establish her identity.
-During the procedure, two embryologists will take responsibility for collecting the eggs and placing them into prepared and labeled receptacles.
+During the procedure, up to two embryologists will take responsibility for collecting the eggs and placing them into prepared and labeled receptacles.